 2) 80 worker threads on a 40 core system is way over the top.
 Andrew's suggestion of one per device makes sense.

-Updated by George Wilson almost 4 years ago
+Updated by George Wilson about 4 years ago

 The code has the following comment: